-Toronto teacher removed from classroom after likening vaccine passports to Yellow Star of David | CBC News
+Toronto teacher removed from classroom after likening vaccine passports to yellow Star of David | CBC News

 Teacher now on home assignment pending investigation, interim principal says

-A teacher at an elementary and middle school in North York has been removed from the classroom after likening the Yellow Star of David used to identify Jews during the Holocaust to COVID-19 vaccine mandates.
+A teacher at an elementary and middle school in North York has been removed from the classroom after likening COVID-19 vaccine mandates to the yellow Star of David used to identify Jews during the Holocaust.

 Serge Parravano, the interim principal of Ledbury Park Elementary and Middle School near Bathurst and Lawrence, sent a letter to parents on Tuesday to inform them about an "antisemitic incident" that he said occurred last week.